 Thank you for your recent purchase.
 We hope you love it!
-If you do, would you consider posting an online review?
-This helps us to continue providing great products and helps potential buyers to make confident decisions.
+If you do, would you consider leaving us a [platform] review?
+This helps us to continue providing great products and helps others like you to find us and make confident [item] decisions.

 Nothing can make a customer feel quite as appreciated as when they receive a personal email from the business owner.
 Choose a handful of loyal customers who have done a great deal of business with you, or customers with whom you’re hoping to cultivate lasting relationships, and send them a personal note thanking them for their business and asking for the review.